All Episodes

 We're right on the cusp of it.

-Warren Buffett's told us today, economy's gonna be in a shambles.
+Warren Buffett's told us today, economy is going to be in a shambles.

-We're gonna see at some point, if I'm right about this, and I'm seldom wrong, we are going to see an approval ratings or approval number chart is going to track pretty close to old Jimmy Carter.
+We're going to see at some point, if I'm right about this, and I'm seldom wrong, we are going to see an approval ratings or approval number chart that's going to track pretty close to old Jimmy Carter.

-They make the mistake of believing that every American lives and breeds and hopes and dreams on what Democrats are going to do each and every day, and that they are insulated and insured against any criticism because this lapdog media that follows them around.
+They make the mistake of believing that every American lives and breathes and hopes and dreams on what Democrats are going to do each and every day, and that they are insulated and insured against any criticism because there's lapdog media that follows them around.

 You watch.